Warm up to winter with these Indigenous perspectives

 Connecting to Culture

 The Indigenous community in Alberta is broad and diverse, and that cultural diversity can be seen in the tourism experiences available.
-Warrior Women, for example, operated by Matricia Bauer and Mackenzie Brown, offers fireside chats in Jasper, drumming performances, workshops, training, and virtual medicine walks that can all be enjoyed indoors.
+Warrior Women, for example, operated by Matricia Bauer, offers fireside chats in Jasper, drumming performances, workshops, training, and virtual medicine walks that can all be enjoyed indoors.

 In the autumn, I sat inside a tipi listening to the mother-daughter duo as they were drumming, singing and storytelling.
 Originally from the Sturgeon Lake Cree Nation, the pair shared ancient Cree legends as they sang and drummed.